customer7/ncn/src/site/notes/Cases/Endovascular/Flow Diversion, Basilar Aneurysm.md

 ## Discussion

-- [[Literature/Triple Therapy, VB Aneurysm\|Triple therapy]] to lower the risk of basilar artery perforators ischemic stroke
+- [[Literature/Triple Therapy, VB Aneurysm\|Triple therapy]] was used to lower the risk of basilar artery perforators ischemic stroke.
-- Adjunctive coil embolization was not attempted to simplify the process and lower the risks of intra-operative complications
+- Adjunctive coil embolization was not attempted to simplify the process and lower the risks of intra-operative complications.